 I decided to compose a series of mystery readings, in the ancient spiritual tradition of the term “mystery.”
 These mysteries are brief texts that illuminate aspects of masculinity through nature while exploring the major masculine archetypes.
 I’ve designed them to be read aloud and/or to serve as prompts for meditation, not only for people who identify as male.
 Though the idea for these mysteries sprang from the Green Man of Celtic tradition, I’ve intentionally opened them to include phenomena from other cultures.
 My work here is inspired by Jung, Campbell and other canonical writers about archetypes, and also more specifically informed by the recent work of Isaac Cotec, whose Masculine Archetype Deck sits here near my desk.
 These readings also have a special connection to the writing of fellow naturist author Robert Longpré, who explores archetypes and their relation to naturism in novels such as A Small Company of Pilgrims.
 A final note: These mystery readings are not erotic; however, they do treat aspects of male sexuality in holistic anatomical detail.

 The first mystery, below, is a reading on the Green Man himself.
-Each Wednesday for the next six weeks I will post a new mystery on one of five main archetypes, and conclude with a dream reading.
+Each Wednesday for the next six weeks I will post a new mystery on one of five main archetypes, followed by a dream reading and a conclusion.

 A Mystery Reading on the Green Man